 Canavan et al[96] performed a meta-analysis to ascertain the combined relative risk of gastrointestinal malignancies and reported increased relative risk in CD.
 The most recent meta-analysis by Lutgens et al has updated CRC risk in both ulcerative and Crohn's colitis, by investigating time trends, and identifying high-risk modifiers; it has been concluded that the risk of CRC is increased in patients with IBD but not as high as previously reported and that the risk of CRC is significantly higher in patients with longer disease duration, extensive disease, and IBD diagnosis at young age[97].

 Thiopurine treatment did not decrease the risk of colorectal neoplasia in UC (n = 315 patients)[98].
-Beaugerie et al[99] nevertheless conducted a large prospective cohort study with 20,000 patients and found that thiopurine treatment significantly lowered the multivariate adjusted hazard ratio for colorectal neoplasia (HR = 0.28, 95%CI: 0.1-0.9; P = 0.03).
+Beaugerie et al[99] nevertheless conducted a large prospective cohort study with 20000 patients and found that thiopurine treatment significantly lowered the multivariate adjusted hazard ratio for colorectal neoplasia (HR = 0.28, 95%CI: 0.1-0.9; P = 0.03).
 A recent meta-analysis by Gong et al[100] which addressed the same issue concluded that thiopurines exerted a chemo prophylactic effect and a tendency of reducing advanced colorectal neoplasms in IBD, however due to the heterogeneity of included studies, the authors suggested that the results should be interpreted with caution.

 Young female smokers with concomitant 5-aminosalicylic acid and thiopurine exposure[101] are at increased risk of cervical cancer; it is still unclear whether the disease itself or whether the treatment may predispose to cervical dysplasia[102].
 Evidence to date is inconclusive; no clear increase in relative risk secondary to the use of thiopurines has been shown in the majority of relevant studies, with the exception of a population based case control study by Singh et al, which reported increased risk for cervical dysplasia or cancer in patients on both steroids and immunomodulators[103].
 Lees et al[104] conducted a large case control study where women with IBD were not shown to have increased rates of abnormal cervical smears unless they smoked; this finding was not affected by immunosuppressant therapy or disease phenotype.
 Cervical cancer surveillance and HPV vaccination is currently recommended[102].